un-def/ptl/README.md

     Any extra arguments are passed to the underlying tool.

     As part of the compile process, ptl generates temporary intermediate input files next to the original input files.
-Normally they are deleted at the end of the operation, but it's a good practice to add `*.ptl.in` in your `.gitignore` anyway.
+Normally they are deleted at the end of the operation, but it's a good practice to add `*.ptl.in` (or `*.ptl.requirements.in` if you use the `<layer>.requirements.in` filename format) in your `.gitignore` anyway.

 5. Run `ptl sync`: